Getting started

 EOF

-Create a Terraform module containing the SD-Core 5G core network and a router:
+Create a Terraform module containing the SD-Core 5G core network:

 cat << EOF > core.tf